What is Industrial Hemp?

 One other aspect of industrial hemp that makes it different from marijuana is that it contains higher levels of CBD.
 (Cannabidiol) is a substance known to have many beneficial uses and happens to weaken the effects of THC.

 Industrial hemp has many great benefits.
 These benefits not only cater to the environment, but also to those who use hemp-based products.
 The fiber can be processed into woven textiles which are integrally strong and can be soft to the touch, creating a quality feel and conserves materials.

-One benefit to utilizing hemp is that it is easily recyclable and it’s recyclable life cycle is a lot longer than that of traditional woods such as pine trees, it also contains a lot of protein and nutrients that strengthen the soil.
+One benefit of utilizing hemp is that it is easily recyclable and its recyclable life cycle is a lot longer than that of traditional woods such as pine trees, it also contains a lot of biomass and nutrients that strengthen the viability of the soil.

 Another benefit to the growth of industrial hemp is that it doesn’t require any chemicals or pesticides that would be detrimental to the environment, Industrial hemp can be grown Sustainably and viably densely in large numbers with relatively lower requirements of care and protection from plagues than most other crops,